Starting an arbitration proceeding

 Are there any limitation periods for the commencement of arbitration?

-The commencement of arbitration is subject to no limitation period under the Code of Civil Procedure or Law 2735/1999.
+The right to arbitrate per se is not subject to limitation under the Code of Civil Procedure or Law 2735/1999.

 A party’s right to resort to arbitration and the period within which such recourse should be made are determined by the substantive law of the case.
-According to the provisions of the Civil Code, the limitation period is:
+Where Greek law applies, typical statutory limitation periods apply – namely:

 - five years for claims arising from commercial relations;

-- 20 years for claims arising from contracts; and
+- twenty years for claims arising from contracts; and

 - five years for tort claims.